0xFacet/eip-8182-reference-implementation/README.md

 ## Prover sidecar

 `prover/` is an optional, non-normative demo sidecar for delegated proving and note delivery.
 It is not part of the release validation surface.
-It supports only the baseline `eip712` inner circuit, delivery scheme `1` (X-Wing), and zero execution constraints.
+It supports only the baseline `eip712` inner circuit, delivery scheme `1` (ML-KEM-768), and zero execution constraints.

 ```bash
 npm run prover:start    # start the prover